operate-first/sre/prometheus_alerting_consistency.md

   * Many alerts will include this by virtue of the fact that their PromQL expressions result in a namespace label.
 Others may require a static namespace label.
+* Alerts SHOULD include a cluster identifier label, especially in cases where alerts are defined or routed centrally for multiple services & clusters.
+  * This can hint to an SRE where the affected service is located.
+It can also be useful for aggregation & filtering when analysing groups of firing alerts.
 * All alerts MUST include a `sop_url` annotation.
   * Standard Operating Procedure (SOP) style documentation for resolving alerts is required.
 (SOP Template Placeholder - https://issues.redhat.com/browse/SIGSRE-55)